Abortion in Denmark: Access to abortion services

+Abortion methods and techniques

+Abortion methods and techniques practiced in Denmark encompass a range of options tailored to individual preferences, medical considerations, and gestational stages.
+Medical abortions, which involve the use of medication to induce termination, are available within the first trimester.
+This method typically involves a combination of mifepristone and misoprostol, administered under medical supervision.

+Surgical abortions are conducted both through aspiration and dilation and evacuation (D&E) procedures.
+Aspiration, often referred to as vacuum aspiration, is performed in the first trimester.
+It involves the gentle removal of the pregnancy through suction, usually completed within a brief outpatient procedure.
+D&E, on the other hand, is employed for pregnancies at later gestational stages.
+This surgical method entails dilating the cervix and evacuating the uterine contents.

+The choice of method depends on factors such as gestational age, medical considerations, and patient preferences.
+Danish healthcare providers prioritize patient safety and well-being, adhering to established medical guidelines and standards of care for abortion procedures.
+Medical professionals ensure that individuals seeking abortions are informed about the available methods, their implications, and any potential risks.

+Key figures in abortion reforms

+Organisations like the Danish Family Planning Association (Sex & Samfund) and women's rights advocacy groups have also been crucial in propelling progressive abortion reforms.
+These organizations have played active roles in raising awareness about reproductive rights, disseminating accurate information, and advocating for policies that prioritize women's well-being and self-determination.

 Faroe Islands

 Abortion on the Faroe Islands is still governed by the Danish law of 1956, which restricts abortions to the aforementioned three circumstances (pregnancy harmful or fatal to the mother, high risk for birth defects, or a pregnancy borne out of rape), as Danish politicians were historically unwilling to impose the Danish abortion law on the more conservative Faroese population.

 Abortion policy was formally devolved to the Faroese Parliament in 2018.

 As of 2020, the abortion rate in the Faroe Islands was 2.9 abortions per 1000 women aged 15–44 years, about one-fourth the rate in Denmark.

 Additionally, some Faroese women travel to Denmark to have the procedure done.

 Greenland

 Abortion in Greenland was legalized on 12 June 1975, under legislation equivalent to the Danish law.

 As of 2019, the abortion rate in Greenland was 79.7 abortions per 1000 women aged 15–44 years, which is among the highest in the world and about six times higher than in Denmark; the number of abortions have exceeded live births every year since 2013.
 Despite being treated as a public health concern, the rate remains high.